epw/consensus/Consensus Book.md

 Finally, characters advance within the context of the story.
 A character gets some money and buys a new car, and now has a reliable means of getting around.
 A character meets a long-lost cousin and now has a new connection to their family.
 A character finally builds the library they’ve always meant to.
 Often, due to the descriptive nature of the rules, it is possible to fit these things into the mechanics.
 New acquaintances can become Anchors or Inspirations, a library might be a place of power, but just because it doesn’t fit doesn’t mean it doesn’t matter.
 There are also changes that aren’t precisely mechanics but interact with them: If you quested out and gained a vial of sacred water from the lake inhabited by the last mermaid, perhaps you now have a resource that could be consumed to do magic within your Paradigm but beyond your abilities.

+\newpage

 # Forces

 Forces are one of the main organizational structures used in MCing Consensus.
 They give you a way to keep track of what powers are in the world, and how far along they are in their goals.
 You make Forces between sessions, collating what you know about the story and where you imagine it may go.

-A Force can be many things: It might be an ambitious organization, a single powerful being, or even a collection of cursed items, each with their own motivation.
+A Force can be many things: It might be an ambitious organization, some lusus naturae from Elsewhere, or even a collection of cursed items, each with their own motivation.
 The point is to gather them together for your own records, and know what happens when they act.
-That’s where the name Force comes from: they are things which can make changes in the world.
+That’s where the name Force comes from: they are things which will act, and make changes in the world.

-Note that Forces are not necessarily all bad.
+Note that Forces can be allies or enemies, or neither.
 They may have their own agendas, but at times, some Mages may realize that they do not want to impede a Force, and indeed wish to help it along.
 In addition, what is a positive Force to one Mage might be a negative Force to another.
 Forces are complex.
 No Force should simply exist to be defeated.

 Finally, Forces should not have perfectly aligned goals.
 If they do, then it is really once Force being described.
 They do not have to be active enemies of each other, but even very positive Forces in the world can find themselves pushing in different directions.